kdvolder/two-three-tree/README.md

 copies of this map (essentially an identical copy is free).

-However, it performs rather poorly when you are interested in making modified copies of a map.
-Essentially making a modified copy implies pretty much 'rebuilding' the map again with a small change to its contents.
+However, it performs rather poorly when you are interested in making *modified* copies of a map.
+Essentially making a modified copy implies 'rebuilding' the whole map with a small change to its contents.
 So its performance is O(n) in both time and space.

 In contrast, TTTree makes modified copy of a map in O(log(n)).